AviatrixSystems/Docs/HowTos/site_to_site_vpn.rst

     |image4|

 d.
 Fill out the details in the Site2Cloud form as shown below.

-    I. Remote Gateway IP as the public IP of the other Site II.
-Remote Subnet is the CIRD (or comma separated CIDRs) of the other site III.
-Local Subnet is the CIDRs in the local site.
+    1. Remote Gateway IP as the public IP of the other Site
+    2. Remote Subnet is the CIRD (or comma separated CIDRs) of the other site
+    3. Local Subnet is the CIDRs in the local site.

 |image5|